wangerekaharun/StreamReactions/README.md

 - You're adding the <code>messageId</code> for the message that you want to react to.
 - You specify the type of the reaction.
 The type is from the one you selected on the app.
 - Here, you're also adding the score for the reaction.
 The value for the score is the one you set.
-- Lastly, you add any additional extra information.
+- Lastly, you add any extra information.

-Now, you have your reaction object ready, next you'll be seeing how to send that reaction over to the Stream Client.
+You have your reaction object ready.
+Next, you'll be seeing how to send that reaction over to the Stream Client.

 To send a message reaction, you need a <code>ChannelClient</code>.
 A <code>ChannelClient</code> enables you to: